 This policy applies to students and recognized student organizations, as defined in this Handbook.

-1. No student or recognized student organization shall use or possess any identification, key, access code, parking decal, or JMU Access Card (or replication thereof) issued to another individual for the purpose of defrauding or misleading the university or an official.
+1. No student or recognized student organization shall use or possess any identification, key, access code, parking permit, or JMU Access Card (JAC) (or replication of any of the above) issued to another individual.

-2. No student or recognized student organization shall lend or sell their own or another individual’s identification, key, access code, parking decal, or JMU Access Card (or replication thereof).
+2. No student or recognized student organization shall lend or sell their own or another individual’s identification, key, access code, parking permit, or JMU Access Card (JAC) (or replication of any of the above).

-3. No student or recognized student organization shall use documents or identifying information (or replication thereof) of another individual outside of its authorized use.
+3. No student or recognized student organization shall use documents or identifying information (or replication of any of the above) of another individual outside of its authorized use.

 5. No student or recognized student organization shall use university property outside of its authorized use.